tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-06-Evr_Data_Persistence.md

 ### 5. Student Do: Going Live with CCXT (15 mins)

-In this activity, students will now get the chance to connect their algorithmic trading applications to the Kraken cryptocurrency exchange.
-In particular, rather than read data locally from a CSV file, students will modify their `fetch_data` functions to connect to Kraken via the CCXT library and read historical pricing data for BTC/USD.
+In this activity, students will now get the chance to connect their algorithmic trading applications to the Kraken cryptocurrency exchange as well as transition from a batch processing data load paradigm (data retrieved all at once) to that of real-time (data retrieved every second).
+For example, rather than read historical data locally from a CSV file, students will modify their `fetch_data` functions to connect to Kraken via the CCXT library and read *current* pricing data for BTC/USD every second.

-The purpose of this activity is to showcase the "plug-and-play" feature of a framework.
-In other words, as long as the work flow of the overall framework remains consistent, individual components of the framework, such as the `fetch_data` function, can be modified to fit distinct needs.
+The purpose of this activity is to not only showcase the "plug-and-play" feature of a framework--where as long as the work flow of the overall framework remains consistent, individual components of the framework, such as the `fetch_data` function, can be modified to fit distinct needs--but also note the differences between handling data in batches as opposed to real-time or streaming data.

 **File:**